Waterfall (B.I album)

-Waterfall is the debut studio album, and the second charity album by South Korean rapper, singer-songwriter, and record producer B.I.
+Waterfall is the debut studio album, and the second charity album by South Korean rapper, singer, songwriter, record producer and dancer B.I.
 It was released on June 1, 2021, by IOK Music X 131 Label, and distributed by Dreamus.
 The album contains 12 songs including the lead single "Illa Illa", all written and co-composed by B.I.
 Waterfall tells a condensed story of B.I's year-and-a-half-long hiatus from his perspective.

 Waterfall is B.I's second donation project, the first being Midnight Blue (Love Streaming), with all of the copyright fees, music and album sales, and content revenue generated after the album's release being donated to the emergency relief of "Basic for Girls", conducted by the International Relief Development (NGO) World Vision.
-The "Basic for Girls" project aims to improve the poor environment, such as the construction of women's restrooms for women's human rights in Zambia, Africa, and support for sanitary napkins.
+The "Basic for Girls" project aims to improve women's restroom facilities in Zambia, Africa, and provide sanitary napkins to support women's health.

 Background

-On May 7, 2021, 131 Label announced the release schedule for the highly anticipated comeback of B.I as a solo artist, 7 years after debuting as the leader of iKon.
+On May 7, 2021, 131 Label announced the release schedule for the highly anticipated comeback of B.I as a solo artist, 6 years after debuting as the leader of iKon.
 This included a global single, "Got It Like That", featuring Destiny Rogers and Tyla Yaweh (released on May 14, 2021), and his first full-length album, Waterfall (released on June 1, 2021).
 The 12-track full-length record, Waterfall, is written and composed by B.I, with collaborations from other producers on compositions and arrangements.
 The album features K-pop vocalist Lee Hi (on "Daydream") and rapper Tablo of Epik High (on "Stay").
 A cinematic music video for the title track "illa illa" was also released alongside the album.

 "I wrote the song wishing that it could provide comfort to those that listen to it.
 Everyone has their own struggles whether it be with relationships, work, family, loneliness," B.I stated of "Illa Illa" in a press release.
 "As much as it can seem difficult at the time, there is a beach in the distance.
 To remember that every chapter that closes just means that a new chapter is about to begin."

 "This album is an expression of my past, my present and my future.
 That every ending has a new beginning," said B.I speaking about Waterfall in an interview.